The Bronze Age

 2,300 – 950 B.C.

-The incineration tombs from Mount Summano (Santorso) and from Montebello Vicentino date back to the Final Bronze Age, as do artefacts in bronze, bone and horn, glass paste and amber from the Berici area and from the Vicenza area in general.
+The cremation tombs from Mount Summano (Santorso) and Montebello Vicentino also date back to the Final Bronze Age, as do bronze, bone, horn, glass paste, and amber artifacts from the Berici Hills and the Vicenza area in general.

-Displays include a wooden model of leg-hold traps used for capturing stag and roe deer.
-The five original traps, found in the Fontega Valley in the nineteenth century and generically datable to the Bronze Age, were destroyed during the Second World War.
+A model of a wooden swing trap used to capture deer and roe deer is on display.
+The five original traps, discovered in Fontega Valley in the 19th century and generally dated to the Bronze Age, were destroyed during the Second World War.

 Archeologia Archeologia Archeologia